matijakolaric-com/django-music-publisher/docs/manual_work.rst

 .. note::
     Deleting a work is not always allowed, regardless of user permissions.
 E.g. if a :doc:`CWR acknowledgement <manual_ackimport>` for this work exists.
-    If you are sure you want to delete the work, a superuser must delete such linked objects first.
+    If you are sure you want to delete a work, a superuser must delete such linked objects first.
 You are advised to seek :doc:`professional support <support>` before doing that.